 When you experience a serious injury, your entire world changes in an instant.
 Even if you think you feel fine after a dog bite or striking your head in a fall, go seek medical attention immediately.
 Not everyone has symptoms right away, even when they have suffered a serious injury that needs medical treatment.

-We handle a wide range of personal injury cases
+What range of personal injury cases do we handle?

 Personal injuries come in many different forms.
 Some of the cases we handle involve the following types of accidents and injuries: